BradleyChatha/jcli/README.md

 for an easier-to-use, generically layed out help message.
 Content is provided by classes that inherit the `IHelpSectionContent` class, which also provides a line-wrap helper function.

 * Shell - Contains a set of helper functions related to the shell.
-Highlights include `pushLocation` and `popLocation` (if you're familiar with Powershell's `Push-Location`,              etc.); check if a command exists; toggleable logging functions, and several functions to execute commands.
+Highlights include `pushLocation` and `popLocation` (if you're familiar with Powershell's `Push-Location`,              etc.); check if a command exists, and several functions to execute commands.

 * UserIO - Get input and show output to the user.
 Optional colourful logging; debug-only and toggleable verbose logging; functions such as `getInput` and `getInputFromList` which can make use of `ArgBinder` to perform conversions.